MyRI Online Tutorial

-Bibliometrics is the quantitative analysis of publications, and can help you to make decisions about where to publish your research and how to get information about the impact of published research.
+Bibliometrics is the quantitative analysis of publications.
+It can help you to make decisions about where to publish your research and to get information about the impact of published research.

 This guide provides information about the most common tools that individual researchers or research administrators can use to measure their own, or their institution's, research impact.